 Some of the examined regulations in our study have been discussed by previous studies, e.g. commission regulation in Zha et al. (2016), but some have not been examined so far, e.g. utilization rate regulation and service level regulation.
 For those regulations discussed by other studies, we also have some new findings, e.g. effectiveness of commission regulation under different market scenarios.

+Here we assume the normal vehicle demand Qn is an exogenous variable and do not consider the lost potential ride-sourcing demand which goes to normal vehicles.
+Since many potential ride-sourcing passengers are non-car owners, this assumption is valid when the share of the lost potential ride-sourcing demand which goes to normal vehicles is small compared to normal vehicle demand.

 Here we assume that passengers are homogeneous in terms of their value of time but heterogeneous in terms of their reservation trip price.
 This will greatly simplify our problem since we can have a normal demand function that strictly decreases with price by using an appropriate distribution function of reservation price.